 Moving to a new city is always challenging.
 And a large part of that challenge is looking for a place to live.
 With so many things to consider when weighing your options—house styles, neighborhood safety, quality of schools, the convenience of location—it can be quite overwhelming.

 You’ve most likely seen the neighborhood section in our Portland City Guide.
-This list, along with our ‘Best Suburbs in Portland,” “The Best Up and Coming Neighborhoods in Portland” and our “Best Neighborhood for Families in Portland” lists are more in-depth guides examining what it’s like living in each of these areas.
+This list is a more in-depth guide examining what it’s like living in each of these areas.
 We include links to popular destinations along with available houses for sale and apartments for rent.

 Portland is separated into five sections – Northwest, Southwest, Southeast, Northeast, and North, with a sixth section planned for 2020 called South Portland.
 Each section has some neighborhoods totaling 95 in all.
 The Willamette River divides the city between west and east.
 Portland is the biggest city in Oregon and has about 620,000 people.

 Portland is known as a super liberal city for folks who are progressive and outdoorsy.
 That’s what people assume about the area, anyway.
 But really, there are lots of different kinds of people who live there, just like any city.
 It’s big on art, alcohol and it’s absolutely beautiful there.

 But there’s so much more to Portland than its scenery and its bar scene.
 And a great way to get to know any city at a deeper level is to look at its neighborhoods.

 If you’re moving to Portland, we’ve picked out our favorites.
 The neighborhoods listed here offer something for everyone, from students and creatives to young professionals and growing families.
 And all of them have unique attractions and a tremendous amount of charm.
 One of them is sure to be perfect for you.